Canon PIXMA PRO-200S Printer Review

 Popular Printer Comparisons

 The Canon PIXMA PRO-200S is an excellent photo printer that performs quite well compared to other models in its class, making it an affordable option for photography amateurs.
-However, it's a slight downgrade from its predecessor, the Canon PIXMA PRO-200, in color performance, and at the time of writing, it suffers from software issues that make it unusable over Wi-Fi.
+However, it's a slight downgrade from its predecessor, the Canon PIXMA PRO-200, in terms of color performance.
+At the time of writing, it also suffers from software issues that render it unusable over Wi-Fi.
 Compared to the similar Epson EcoTank Photo ET-8550, the PRO-200S has better color accuracy but yields significantly fewer prints, increasing recurring costs.
 Additionally, its lack of a scanner and its slow document printing speed make it less versatile than the ET-8550.

 For more options, check out our recommendations for the best photo printers, the best inkjet printers, and the best home printers.